5 BMG LABTECH filters 5 BMG LABTECH filters

 Detection path in cuvettes and microplates

-Traditionally, absorbance measurements were performed in a cuvette: A solution with an analyte of known absorbance characteristics is placed into a cuvette.
-An absorbance reader then determines the absorbance by sending light with known intensity through the sample and detecting the intensity behind the sample.
-Light that did not make it through to the detector was either absorbed or scattered.
-The scattered part is determined separately by measuring appropriate blanks and is subtracted from this value to obtain pure absorbance of the substance of interest.
+A solution containing an analyte with known absorbance characteristics is placed in the cuvette, and the reader sends light of known intensity through the sample while detecting the light that passes through it.
+Any light that does not reach the detector has either been absorbed or scattered.
+The scattered component is measured separately using appropriate blanks and subtracted to obtain the true absorbance of the analyte.

-The portion of the light that is able to pass the sample is also called transmission and is mainly given as percentage (Fig. 2).
-The more analyte is found in solution, the more light is absorbed by it and the lower is the transmission.
+The portion of the light that is able to pass the sample is often given as percentage (Fig. 5).
+As the concentration of the analyte increases, the more light is absorbed by it and the lower is the transmission.
 The absorbance, however, is the part of the light that was taken up by the analyte.
-It is the absolute value of the logarithm (to the power of 10) of the transmission1.
-Here are the mathematical equations and some numbers to explain what is described by transmission and absorbance:
+It is the absolute value of the logarithm (to the power of 10) of the transmission1

 Transmission: T = Iout / Iin